Skip to content

 system.perspective.pageVarMap() returns BindableVarMap in a script.

-Returns the mapping object for the current page.
+Returns the mapping object for the current page or designer session.

 Available only in Perspective Page or View scope.